 Array-Based Replication Support

 You guessed it!
-The vSphere 6.5 release introduces VVols support of array-based replication, but unlike legacy array-based replication that required explicit placement on specific datastores to ensure a VM was replicated, VVol replication provides fine grained control over VM replication.
+The vSphere 6.5 release introduces vVols support of array-based replication, but unlike legacy array-based replication that required explicit placement on specific datastores to ensure a VM was replicated, vVols replication provides fine grained control over VM replication.
 This means you have the flexibility to replicate a group of virtual machines (Replication Group) or you can replicate at an individual VM level.

 A Replication Group is a group of replicated storage devices as defined by a storage administrator (perhaps acting on behalf of an application owner) to provide atomic failover for an application.
 In other words, a Replication Group is the minimum unit of failover.
 In vSphere 6.5, Replication Groups are created and managed by a storage administrator using the storage vendor’s tools.